harmonoid/harmonoid/README.md

 To create a new playlist, you need to go the the "PLAYLISTS" tab & click "CREATE NEW PLAYLIST".
 This will ask you a name for your new shiny playlist.
 After its creation, you can click on your favorite song to add it to the required playlist.
 This can help you greatly organize your music collection.

-You can add both local music & music from YouTube Music to these playlists.
+You can add both local music & music from web URLs to these playlists.

 ### 5. Playing songs from YouTube Music

-Currently, YouTube Music support is very basic but it works _well_ in terms of performance & timing.
+Currently, YouTube Music support works _well_ in terms of performance & features.
+However, authentication is not implemented yet.
 Right now, you can:

-- Play.
+- Play songs.
-- Play from URL.
+- Play songs from URL.
-- Search.
+- Search for songs, videos, albums, artists & playlists.
+- Browse albums, artists & playlists.
 - Get recommendations.
 - Get suggestions.
-- Add to playlist.
+- Save to playlists (still streamed over the internet).

 We intend to improve in future & you can contribute to this.
 Downloading is never going to be a feature inside the application.

+### 6. Playing from File Explorer

+You can play music directly from file explorer if you installed Harmonoid using the setup installer or from Microsoft Store.

+You can also right click a folder to "Add to Harmonoid's Playlist".

-### 6. Viewing a YouTube Music song on website
+### 7. Viewing a YouTube Music song on website

 If you're playing a song from YouTube Music & want to hear it on website instead, you can simply go to the "Now Playing Screen" by an arrow in the bottom-right corner of the application.
 Hovering over the album art, you'll see an icon hinting to open the song in your web-browser.
 Click on it & you're on YouTube Music website.

-### 7. Playing a YouTube URL
+### 8. Playing a YouTube URL

 Just enter the YouTube or YouTube Music URL in the search field & hit enter.
 It'll start playing immediately.

-### 8. Playing from File Explorer

-You can play music directly from file explorer if you installed Harmonoid using the setup installer or from Microsoft Store.

-You can also right click a folder to "Add to Harmonoid's Playlist".

 ### 9. Troubleshoot